Penny Coomes and Nick Buckland win European ice dance bronze

 British ice dancer Nick Buckland won the first European figure skating medal of his career in Budapest just months after heart surgery.

-to correct a condition known as tachycardia, which had caused his heart to beat unusually fast.
+In October Buckland had an operation to correct a condition known as tachycardia, which had caused his heart to beat unusually fast.

 Buckland and partner Penny Coomes, both aged 24, sealed their bronze medals with a career-best 158.69.